elehcimd/mltraq/mkdocs/benchmarks/speed.md

 This article overviews the advantages of fast experiment tracking and presents a comparative analysis of the most widely adopted solutions and MLtraq, highlighting their strengths and weaknesses.

 !!!
 Info "TL;DR"
-    Threading, filesystem, and database management are expensive. **MLtraq is the fastest experiment-tracking solution for workloads with hundreds of thousands of runs and arbitrarily large, complex Python objects.**
+    Threading, filesystem, and database management are expensive and dominate the time cost. **MLtraq is the fastest experiment-tracking solution for workloads with hundreds of thousands of runs and arbitrarily large, complex Python objects.**

 In this analysis, we compare the experiment tracking speed of: